List of Taínos

-This is a list of known Taínos, some of which were caciques (male and female tribal chiefs).
+This is a list of known Taíno, some of whom were caciques (male and female tribal chiefs).
 Their names are in ascending alphabetical order and the table may be re-sorted by clicking on the arrows in the column header cells.

-The Taínos were the indigenous inhabitants of the Bahamas, Greater Antilles, and some of the Lesser Antilles – especially in Guadeloupe, Dominica and Martinique.
-The Taínos ("Taíno" means "relatives"), unlike the Caribs (who practiced regular raids on other groups), were peaceful seafaring people and distant relatives of the Arawak people of South America.
+The Taíno are the Indigenous inhabitants of the Bahamas, Greater Antilles, and some of the Lesser Antilles – especially in Guadeloupe, Dominica and Martinique.
+The Taíno ("Taíno" means "family"),were peaceful seafaring people and distant relatives of the Arawak people of South America.

-Taíno society was divided into two classes: Nitainos (nobles) and the Naborias (commoners).
+Taíno society was divided into two classes: Nitaino (nobles) and the Naboria (commoners).
 Both were governed by chiefs known as caciques, who were the maximum authority in a Yucayeque (village).
-The chiefs were advised by priest-healers known as Bohiques and the Nitaynos, which is how the elders and warriors were known.
+The chiefs were advised by priest-healers known as a Bohique and the Nitayno, which is how the elders and warriors were known.

 This is an incomplete list, which may never be able to satisfy particular standards for completeness.
 Anyone can help by expanding it with reliably sourced entries.